JetBrains/kotlin-web-site/docs/topics/mpp/mpp-get-started.md

 [//]: # (title: Get started with Kotlin Multiplatform)
+[//]: # (description: Learn how to create your first Kotlin cross-platform app or library benefiting from Kotlin Multiplatform.)

 > Multiplatform projects are in [Alpha](components-stability.md).
 Language features and tooling may change in future Kotlin versions.
 >